Soorya2201/soorya2201/README.md

     def my_superpower(self):
         return """
-        Taking bleeding-edge research papers and transforming them into robust, production-ready systems that handle real-world chaos.
+        Taking state of the art research papers and transforming them into robust, production-ready systems that handle real-world chaos.
         I don't just build models—I architect systems that are measurable, debuggable, and bulletproof from day one.